 - Flowering period: July to September

-- These are quite large plants and we recommend planting in a mesh basket of at least 22cm in the shallow water at the margin of your pond or in a wet area that does not dry out.
+- These will grow into quite large plants and we recommend planting in a mesh basket of at least 22cm in the shallow water at the margin of your pond or in a wet area that does not dry out.

-- We ship all water plants bare root, this means that we wash the soil off before packing plants.
+- We ship all marginal water plants bare root; this means that we wash the soil off before packing plants.
 During the summer months we may need to trim some of the foliage back for shipping.